timo-cmd2/Disco/README.md

-# Shark
+# Cadet
-A bytecode vm and statically typed general purpose language
+Cadet is a dynamic dsl programming-language for writing and deploying group-policies